-Sport is a compulsory part of the junior curriculum and is held on Wednesday afternoons for Years 7 to 10.
+Sport is a compulsory part of the junior curriculum and is held on Wednesday afternoons for Years 7 to 10 and optional for Year 11 students.
 Students are informed of arrangements on Assembly.
-Notices are also posted on various notice boards around the school.
+Sport notices are read at the beginning of period 1 and posted on various notice boards around the school.
 If the weather is wet the school will revert to a wet Wednesday timetable and school is not cancelled for the afternoon.